thoreinstein/serverless-offline-ssm/README.md

 Then inside of your project's `serverless.yml` file add the following to the plugins section.
 Note it is important that `serverless-offline-ssm` is loaded before `serverless-offline`.
 This is important to ensure that we are setting the variables properly for `serverless-offline` before it needs them.

+_NOTE:_ It is imperative that `serverless-offline-ssm` be the the first plugin listed in the plugins section of your `serverless.yml` file.
+Due to the load order of plugins, other plugins may interfere with the loading of your `.env` file.

 ```yaml
 plugins:
     - serverless-offline-ssm